sylefeb/Silice/projects/verification_tutorial/README.md

 <!-- Describe implemented features (#assert, #assume, #restrict, #cover, #wasat, #stable, #stableinput, #mode, #depth, #timeout, algorithm#) -->
 ## Syntax and semantics

+In this section, we will describe the implemented features for design verification.
+All of these features can be used in special `algorithm#`s.

+An `algorithm#` is a normal algorithm (it can be instantiated like a normal one) that is necessarily written in the output file, with a `formal_` prefix (the formal board will try to generate tests for all `algorithm#` in the design).
+Because of the potential size overhead (potential because Yosys may optimize those away if they are not instantiated), it is usually a good idea to surround those algorithms with `$$if FORMAL` blocks.
+The `FORMAL` macro is automatically defined when using the formal board.

+Be also aware that all the features described above are not necessarily synthesizable, leading to errors like this if some remain[[1]](#ref-1):

+> ```
+> 2.3.2.
+Executing AST frontend in derive mode using pre-parsed AST for module `\M_main'.
+> Generating RTLIL representation for module `\M_main'.
+> build.v:0: Warning: System task `$display' outside initial block is unsupported.
+> build.v:0: ERROR: Can't resolve task name `\assert'.
+> ```

 ### Immediate assertions (`#assert`)

 ### Assumptions and restrictions (`#assume`, `#restrict`)